TechReport2025/PrivIM/README.md

 # PrivIM
-PrivIM: Differentially Private Graph Neural Networks for Influence Maximization
+This repo contains the full version of the paper "PrivIM: Differentially Private Graph Neural Networks for Influence Maximization".